ipfs/specs/src/http-gateways/path-gateway.md

 If the HTTP method was `GET`, then data is transmitted in the message body.

+If the HTTP method was `HEAD`, then no body should be sent.

 ### `206` Partial Content

 Partial Content: range request succeeded.